TYPES OF CASINO

 Unfortunately, casino patrons may be robbed or assaulted on the casino premises by third parties who prey on innocent people.
 The casino may be liable for such injury if it can be proven that the injury could have been prevented through timely intervention.
 Similarly, in a situation where a patron is drunk, unruly, or is acting in a way that is indicative of possible violent behavior, the casino must remove that person from its premises.
 The casino may be held liable for the harm or injury sustained if the unruly patron continues to remain on the premises and subsequently assaults another patron.

 Make every effort to talk to management if security is uncooperative.
 You may inform the casino’s manager of the injury and request that they document and report the injury.
 If the casino management refuses to make a report of the incident, you can document it with your smart phone and obtain witness information and call a casino injury attorney.

 Casinos often hire porters to canvas areas and security personnel to document accidents within the casino premises.
 It is your duty to cooperate with security personnel and allow them to compile a thorough report of the accident

-Testimony of people who were around you at the time the accident occurred can help in establishing the casino’s negligence.
+Testimony of people who were around you at the time the injury occurred can help in establishing the casino’s negligence.
 In presenting testimony of witnesses, strangers make the best witnesses rather than friends and relatives as their credibility is rarely questioned for potential bias.